-In this article, we will have a detailed look at what SEO is, how it works, and why SEO is important for your business.
+In this article, we will have a detailed look at,

 What is SEO

-SEO means optimizing your website so that search engines can better understand your content and reward your website with higher rankings.
-For example, If you have a website that is related to cooking, how do search engines tell that your site has content related to cooking?
+Search Engine Optimization (SEO) means optimizing your website so that search engines can better understand your content and reward your website with higher rankings.

 “The process of identifying keywords and optimizing your website according to it in order to rank higher in search engines”.